 19 weeks is how many months pregnant?
 You're in your fifth month.

-At 19 weeks pregnant:
+Your baby at 19 weeks pregnant:

-- Your baby is the size of a mango
+- Your baby is the size of a mango.

-- You’re already at week 19
+- You’re already at week 19.

 - The countdown continues: you’ve got 21 weeks to go!

-- Nice hair — your little one’s hair and eyebrows are growing.
+- Nice hair: Your little one’s hair and eyebrows are growing.

 During week 19 of pregnancy, your body is adjusting to the new life it’s supporting.
 As your baby changes, you will too, and there are certain pregnancy symptoms you may experience at this time.
-Keep these week 19 pregnancy symptoms on your radar:
+Keep these week 19 pregnancy symptoms on your radar.

 - Your sleep may be getting disturbed.
 A few basic changes can help.

 - With the mid-pregnancy ultrasound coming up, you have the potential to learn your baby’s sex (or not).
-Decide if you want to know the sex of your baby before you head to the appointment.
+Decide if you want to know the gender of your baby before you head to the appointment.